 Result:

-Conclusion: Effective skincare – gentle, safe and natural
+Conclusion: Skin care with efficacy – gentle, safe, and natural

-The research is clear: Zeolite has a beneficial effect on the skin.
-Whether for minor wounds, itchy areas, environmental pollution, or oily skin – the mineral helps the skin to regulate itself.
+The study situation is clear: zeolite has a supportive effect on the skin.
+Whether for small wounds, itchy areas, environmental stress, or oily skin – the mineral helps the skin regulate itself.

-Our zeolite powder contains only highly purified clinoptilolite zeolite of tested quality.
-It is fragrance-free, preservative-free, and suitable even for sensitive skin.
-And best of all: its effect is natural – and scientifically proven .
+Our zeolite powder contains only high-purity clinoptilolite zeolite of tested quality.
+It is free of fragrances, without preservatives, and also suitable for sensitive skin.
+And best of all: Its effect is natural – and scientifically proven.

-"I use the zeolite powder daily on sensitive skin areas.
-It has an immediate soothing effect and also helps with minor skin injuries.
+"I use the zeolite powder daily for sensitive skin areas.
+It instantly soothes and also helps me with small skin injuries.
 I wouldn't want to be without it." – Maria R., 56 years old

 👉 Here you can find all STEINKRAFT products at a glance - directly in the shop